 6. Get regular.
 Constipation can have a remarkable impact on bladder functioning.
 If you have constipation, seeing a practitioner is vital to get it under control without using addictive laxatives.
 A healthy bowel can equal a healthy bladder.

 7. Lose weight if you need to.
-Obesity creates increased intra-abdominal and pelvic floor pressure with symptoms of OAB.
-Weight management may relieve symptoms of OAB.
+Obesity creates increased intra-abdominal and pelvic floor pressure that can contribute to symptoms of OAB.
+Weight management may bring relief.

 8. Stop smoking.
 Smoking and the resulting chronic cough can create bladder issues due to increased intra-abdominal pressure.
 A healthcare practitioner can help sort through your symptoms and get you rolling with a smoking cessation program.